MicrosoftDocs/powerbi-docs/powerbi-docs/developer/custom-visual- develop-tutorial.md

     ![Custom Visual Desktop sample](media/custom-visual-develop-tutorial/custom-visual-sample.png)

-4. Now you need to edit the report while in te Power BI service.
+4. Now you need to edit the report while in the Power BI service.

     Go to **Edit report**.